-BlackBoard Tool Purpose Discussion Boards Discussion Boards will be the primary tool by which student-lecturer/tutor and student-students interaction will take place.
+Blackboard Tool Purpose Discussion Boards Discussion Boards will be the primary tool by which student-lecturer/tutor and student-students interaction will take place.
 A discussion board is created for each learning unit, which serves as the asynchronous space for discussion of the topic.
-Discussion boards can be used for a number of purposes, e.g. - Questions and Answers about administrative matters - Questions and Answers about academic matters - As a learning activity during which contribution to the conversation is marked for points - For group work activities - Tutoring Students will be encouraged to seek answers to questions they may have firstly among themselves, then from tutors, and then from lecturers.
-Content Folders There are several tools within the BlackBoard environment that support Learning Modules the provision of content.
+Discussion boards can be used for a number of purposes, e.g. Questions and answers about administrative matters Questions and answers about academic matters As a learning activity during which contribution to the conversation is marked for points For group work activities Tutoring Students will be encouraged to seek answers to questions they may have firstly among themselves, then from tutors, and then from lecturers.
+Content Folders Learning Modules There are several tools within the Blackboard environment that support the provision of content.
 The programme will create an online learning environment that is structured into Unit Folders.
-Unit folders will, inter alia , contain a Learning Materials section, a Learning Activities section, Assessment Tasks section, and a Communication Section.
+Unit folders will, inter alia, contain a Learning Materials section, a Learning Activities section, Assessment Tasks section, and a Communication section.
 Learning materials may take the form of text documents, sound clips, video clips, mind maps, spreadsheets, or others.
-In this programme, the use of Open Educational Resources will be promoted, and no text book will be prescribed.

-The Learning Activities section facilitates the structured deployment of learning activities either in a specific order, or all at once, as deemed appropriate.

-Each unit will have an associated summative Assessment Task (see Section 6), as well as shorter formative quiz-type assessment tasks.
+In this programme, the use of Open Educational Resources will be promoted, and no textbook will be prescribed.
+The Learning Activities section facilitates the structured deployment of learning activities, either in a specific order, or all at once, as deemed appropriate.
+Each unit will have an associated summative assessment task (see Section 6), as well as shorter formative quiz-type assessment tasks.

-Learning Tasks

-The primary way by which students will learn is by learning tasks.
+Blackboard Tool Purpose Learning Tasks The primary way by which students will learn is by learning tasks.
 A learning task may consist of instructions to read materials, participate in a discussion, create a digital artefact, write a policy document, etc. Students' progress during learning tasks is monitored.

-Achievements

-"Achievements" are non-mark related markers of performance in the form of receiving "badges".
+Achievements "Achievements" are non-mark related markers of performance in the form of receiving "badges".
 They are used as a mechanism to motivate student participation.
-Some research show that the earning badges has powerful motivational potential.
-Students earn achievement badges at two levels: Firstly for reaching certain milestones, completing tasks, submitting assignments, etc. Therefore, the compliance to submission of assessment tasks, reading of materials, etc. Secondly, for reaching certain levels of performance, for example scoring above 75% in an assessment task.
+Some research shows that earning badges has powerful motivational potential.
+Students earn achievement badges at two levels: Firstly, for reaching certain milestones, completing tasks, submitting assignments, etc. Therefore, the compliance to submission of assessment tasks, reading of materials, etc. Secondly, for reaching certain levels of performance, for example, scoring above 75% in an assessment task.
 Sought out badges will be those that are difficult to obtain, like achieving a distinction in an assignment, or achieving a series of distinctions.
 Modern badge systems are ubiquitous, and a student can earn an electronic badge that remains with them for life.
 This badge can be added to an individual's personal social media profiles, or professional social networking sites like LinkedIn.
-An accredited international badge award system will be used where appropriate, which means that students will be able to add earned badges to enhance their digital identities.
+An accredited international badge award system will be used, where appropriate, which means that students will be able to add earned badges to enhance their digital identities.
 Badges offer an alternative and ubiquitous form of assessment.

-Assignment submission

-This tool is used by students to submit their written assignments.
+Assignment submission This tool is used by students to submit their written assignments.
 Each assignment will be accompanied by online rubrics.
 The assignment tool can accommodate written submissions as well as virtually any type of computer file, and is a useful way of collecting student work.
 Typed work can be directly assessed online, and the facility exists where comments can directly be made on the submitted document.
+Tests This tool allows for the setting of tests using objective-type test items like multiple-choice, true and false, ranking, identifying areas on images, and matching pairs.
+It is foreseen that the Test Tool will be used for formative quizzes.